5th & 6th Grade

 Every other year, the Lynx students at GES study Early American History through a thematic unit called “Our Colonial House”.
 Beginning with early explorers, stories of the first contact, and major political themes in Europe during the 17th Century, the Lynx study what life was like for the first European settlers in America and the Native people whose way of life was altered as a result of their arrival.
 The year culminates in an in-depth look at the American Revolution and the documents created by our founding fathers that forever shaped what our nation would become.

-Watch the Sentence Structure Video from the Class of '21
+Watch the Sentence Structure Video from the classroom of '21

 Lynx Educator: Chuck